Oslandia/citygml2pgsql/README.md

 citygml2pgsql mycity.xml LOD SRID GEOMETRY_COLUMN TABLE_NAME
 ```

-Will generate on stdout a serie of insert statements of PolyhedralSurface in column GEOMETRY_COLUMN of table TABLE_NAME, one surface per building.
+Will generate on stdout a serie of insert statements of MultiPolygon in column GEOMETRY_COLUMN of table TABLE_NAME, one surface per building.
 The table must exist prior to insertion.

 The LOD (in [0,1,2,3]) is mandatory and must match one of the LODs displayed with the ```-l``` option.